We found 7 orthopedic surgeons who accept Blue Cross Blue Shield Gold PPO near Wichita Falls, TX.

 Dr. Rajesh Arakal's areas of specialization are spine surgery, orthopedics/orthopedic surgery, and sports medicine; he sees patients in Plano, TX, McKinney, TX, and Wichita Falls, TX.
 He is rated 5.0 stars out of 5 by his patients.
 His areas of expertise include the following: spinal deformity, spine tumor, and failed back surgery syndrome (FBSS).
 His average rating from his patients is 5.0 stars out of 5.
 Dr. Arakal is in-network for Blue Cross Blue Shield Bronze, Blue Cross Blue Shield HMO, and Blue Cross Blue Shield Gold are among the insurance carriers that Dr. Arakal honors.
 New patients are welcome to contact his office for an appointment.
 Dr. Arakal studied medicine at UMDNJ-Robert Wood Johnson Medical School and UMDNJ-New Jersey Medical School.
 Dr. Arakal's training includes a residency program at a hospital affiliated with UMDNJ-New Jersey Medical School.
 Awards and/or distinctions he has received include Texas Super Doctors and Texas Rising Stars.
 Dr. Arakal is professionally affiliated with Baylor Scott & White Health and Texas Health Presbyterian Hospital Plano.
 He welcomes new patients.

-Clinical interests: Spine Surgery, Degenerative Disc Disease, Failed Back Surgery Syndrome, Orthopaedic Surgery, ...
+Clinical interests: Degenerative Disc Disease, Musculoskeletal Problems, Spinal Deformity, Spine Tumor, Spine Problems, ...
 (Read more)